From Vocal Instructions to Household Tasks: The Inria TIAGo++ in the euROBIN Service Robots Coopetition: Introduction

 \section{Introduction}

-This paper describes the system integration and the software/hardware modules used by the Inria team participating to the 1st \href{https://www.eurobin-project.eu/index.php/competitions/coopetitions}{euROBIN \textit{coopetition}} (i.e., cooperative competition, where teams are rewarded when they collaborate in sharing software), which took place in Nancy, France, on the 25-28 November 2024. \href{https://www.eurobin-project.eu/}{EuROBIN} is a Network of Excellence in AI and Robotics, funded by the European Commission.
+This paper describes the system integration and the software/hardware modules used by the Inria team participating in the 1st \href{https://www.eurobin-project.eu/index.php/competitions/coopetitions}{euROBIN \textit{coopetition}} (i.e., cooperative competition, where teams are rewarded when they collaborate in sharing software), which took place in Nancy, France, on the 25-28 November 2024. \href{https://www.eurobin-project.eu/}{EuROBIN} is a Network of Excellence in AI and Robotics, funded by the European Commission.
 Among its objectives, it promotes transfer of robotics and AI software, methods and practices, by organizing annual robotics events where several teams collaborate to solve challenging tasks.
-Twenty teams participated to the 1st \textit{coopetition}, in three different leagues.
-The Inria team participated to the \textit{Service Robots League}, including six teams, where mobile manipulators interact with people and objects in a domestic environment, similar to the \textit{RoboCup@Home} \cite{matamoros2018robocup}.
+Twenty teams participated in the 1st \textit{coopetition}, in three different leagues.
+The Inria team participated in the \textit{Service Robots League}, including six teams/robots, where mobile manipulators interact with people and objects in a domestic environment.
 Service or domestic robots must possess navigation and manipulation skills, as well as the ability to understand and interpret commands from humans, and act accordingly~\cite{zhang2023llmhrireview}.
 Localization, perception and control are critical to navigate in a cluttered environment and interact with objects: doing this robustly in environments different from the lab is still challenging.
 For interaction, Large Language Models (LLMs) recently showed great potential in connecting natural language to robotic actions~\cite{song2023llm,ren2023robotsaskhelpuncertainty}, relying on ``common sense'' reasoning to comprehend ambiguous instructions; but they must be both reliable and fast enough for real-time human-robot interaction.